AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 One of the important features of AdGuard for Mac is that the application can work as a cross-browser userscript manager.
 You can easily add any scripts you like and manage existing ones without having to switch browsers every time.

-<a id="9"></a>
+<a id="browser-assistant"></a>
 ## Browser Assistant

 <img src="https://cdn.adguard.com/public/Adguard/kb/ru/Mac-indepth/5-BrowserAssistant.png" />

-Since AdGuard v2.4 for Mac, the old Assistant was replaced with a native Assistant browser extension.
-The latter one simultaneously takes over the roles of the old Assistant and of the integration mode.
-[In Integration mode](https://kb.adguard.com/en/browser-extensions/integration-mode), workload was distributed between the browser extension and the desktop program, but the new Assistant can handle it better alone.
+Browser Assistant (not to be confused with the legacy Assistant that existed until v2.4 of AdGuard for Mac) is a native browser extension.
+It simultaneously takes over the roles of the old Assistant and of the Integration mode.
+[In Integration mode](https://kb.adguard.com/en/browser-extensions/integration-mode), workload was distributed between the browser extension and the desktop program, but the Browser Assistant can handle it better alone.

 <img src="https://cdn.adguard.com/public/Adguard/Release_notes/Mac/v2.4/safari_assistant_pop-up_menu_ru.png" />

-The new Browser Assistant helped us solve three problems:

-1. Functionality
-Now you can manage the main AdGuard app from the BA's settings: launch it if it doesn't work, enable/disable protection in a single click, and quickly access settings or filtering log directly from the browser.
-In other words, the new BA has more tools that are extremely handy in a browser.
-Another useful feature is displaying the real certificate of a filtered page – we couldn't do it before we implemented the Assistant as an extension.
+With the Browser Assistant, the main AdGuard app can be managed from the BA's settings: launch it if it doesn't work, enable/disable protection in a single click, and quickly access settings or filtering log directly from the browser.
+Another useful feature is displaying the real certificate of a filtered page.

-2. Compatibility
-When desktop AdGuard program and browser extension were used in integration mode, they could hamper each other’s work.
+When desktop AdGuard program and browser extension were used in Integration mode, they could hamper each other’s work.
 On some websites this integration glitched and the filtering was performed by the less powerful browser extension.
-With the new Assistant, there is no more such risk of an incompatibility.
+With the Browser Assistant, there is no more such risk of an incompatibility.
-3. Minimalism
-Some people didn't like the older Assistant’s constant presence at the corner of any webpage, it disturbed them – now the familiar green shield icon won’t be there.

 <img src="https://cdn.adguard.com/public/Adguard/Release_notes/Mac/v2.4/assistant_onboarding_safari_ru.png" />

-If you use AdGuard for MacOS, the Assistant for Safari is included there and you don't need to download it.
+If you use AdGuard for MacOS, the Browser Assistant is included there and you don't need to download it.
 If you use another browser, you can download the Assistant for it [at this link](https://adguard.com/en/adguard-assistant/overview.html#safari).
 Or, you can install the Browser Assistant for your default browser via app settings or during the onboarding process.

-<a id="10"></a>
+<a id="network-filtering"></a>
 ## Network Filtering

 <img src="https://cdn.adguard.com/public/Adguard/kb/en/Mac-indepth/9-NetworkFiltering.png" />

 This last panel is dedicated to Network filtering, and you will find extra functionalities here.
-We do recommend to enable HTTPS filtering and automatic filtering of applications.
-Those are very self-explanatory and are an important added precaution to better filter your web space.
+We do recommend to enable the first two ones: "Automatically filter applications" and "Filter HTTPS protocol".
+Those are an important added precaution to better filter your web space.
+HTTP is the primary protocol for transmitting information over the Internet.
+Most data including ads is transferred via it, but it has one disadvantage — the connection is unencrypted.
+Thanks to the HTTPS filtering feature AdGuard has, not only HTTP traffic is filtered, but also HTTPS traffic (S stands for ‘secure’).

 There are also the options of "Do not filter websites with EV certificates" and "Use AdGuard as an HTTP Proxy".

-They are both pretty self-explanatory, we will just precise that Extended Validation (EV) SSL Certificates offer a stronger safety guarantee; owners of such websites have to pass a thorough and globally standardised identity verification process defined by EV guidelines.
+Extended Validation (EV) SSL Certificates offer a stronger safety guarantee; owners of such websites have to pass a thorough and globally standardised identity verification process defined by EV guidelines.
 Which is the reason why some users trust websites with such certificates and prefer not to filter them.

 As for the second option — well, yes, in fact you can use AdGuard as a regular HTTP proxy server.
 All traffic coming through it will be filtered.
 This proxy will also be available on your local network, so you may use it for traffic filtering on other devices that are able to reach the proxy directly.
 To filter traffic on another device connected to proxy you will need to install an AdGuard root certificate there.
 After you configure proxy, open your browser and go to [this page](http://local.adguard.org/cert).

-<a id="11"></a>
+<a id="others"></a>
 ## Others

 There are other useful AdGuard options that shouldn't go unnoticed in this article, since they add much to user experience.

-<a id="12"></a>
+<a id="license-management"></a>
 ### License management

 First, there's the License management tab which you can open from the dropdown main menu (the one that opens once you click on the gear icon on the upper right of the main window).
 From this tab you can see which license type you are using, check its status and validity period.